-These pounds to stones conversions give a simple way to convert between the way a person's weight is given in the US (pounds only) and the way it is given in the UK (stones and pounds).
+These pounds to stones conversions give a simple way to convert your weight in the US (pounds only) format to the way it is given in the UK (stones and pounds).
 Just type a weight into either the pounds box or into the stones and pounds boxes to convert between American and British weights.

 Your Ideal Weight - Body Mass Index

 Your body mass index (BMI) gives a way to identify whether you are too light, about right or too heavy.
 It is calculated as your body mass (weight) divided by your height squared with the calculation being done in kilograms and metres (so you need to convert if you use pounds and stones).
 There is a good body mass index calculator here together with an explanation of what the numbers mean.

 The table below gives values for whole number stones to pounds conversions.

 Quick Lookup Pounds to Stones & Pounds Common Conversions

 The following table gives results for commonly sought pounds to stones and pounds conversions.

 |3st 8lb||5st 5lb||7st 2lb||8st 13lb||10st 10lb||12st 7lb||14st 4lb||16st 1lb||17st 12lb||19st 9lb||21st 6lb||23st 3lb||25st 0lb||26st 11lb||28st 8lb|